2005 Major League Baseball postseason: (2) Atlanta Braves vs. (4) Houston Astros

 In the fifth postseason meeting between these two teams, the Astros once again defeated the Braves to advance to the NLCS for the second year in a row.

-Andy Pettitte pitched seven solid innings despite surrendering five runs as the Astros prevailed in an offensive slugfest in Game 1.
+Andy Pettitte pitched seven solid innings despite surrendering five runs as the Astros prevailed in a blowout in Game 1.
 In Game 2, John Smoltz would pitch seven solid innings as the Braves blew out the Astros to even the series headed to Houston.
 Roy Oswalt went seven innings for the Astros as they won 7–3 to regain the series lead.

 Game 4 was the most memorable contest of the series - it was an offensive shootout between both teams.
 Adam LaRoche and Lance Berkman traded grand slams, and Brad Ausmus hit a solo home run in the bottom of the ninth to force what would be nine extra innings.
-However, the Astros prevailed in the bottom of the eighteenth thanks to a walk-off solo home run from Chris Burke.
+The Astros prevailed in the bottom of the eighteenth thanks to a walk-off solo home run from Chris Burke.
 Game 4 was at the time the longest game in postseason history, both in terms of time and number of innings played.
 The eighteen inning record of Game 4 was broken (by 2/3 of an inning) by Game 2 of the 2014 NLDS, and the time record of five hours and fifty minutes was broken by Game 3 of the 2018 World Series, which lasted seven hours and twenty minutes.

 The loss to the Astros in the NLDS marked the end of the Braves’ postseason appearance streak, which started in 1991.
-Since the start of the MLB Postseason playoff tournament in 1969, no team has currently matched the Braves’ 14-year streak of consecutive postseason appearances.
+The Braves’ 14-year streak of consecutive postseason appearances stood alone as an MLB record until it was tied by the Los Angeles Dodgers in 2026.

 The Braves and Astros would meet again in the 2021 World Series, which the Braves won in six games.